 Unquestionably, hiring a top notch salesperson can be a puzzling process.
 The absence of a well established blueprint that indicates the process or skills to look for in a salesperson is evidence to that.
-To help you finesse this ability, apart from the very obvious product and market expertise, here are some skills to look for when hunting for your perfect salesperson:
+To help you finesse this ability, apart from the very obvious product and market expertise.

 You might have heard the phrase too much of anything is bad but that doesn’t quite apply here.
 From the initial stages of the lead generation- following up relentlessly with the hot ones, to the bottom of the funnel and up until the deal is closed, being on toes with communication is the winning formula for sales productivity.

 Apart from that, dealing with clients accompanies the need to build meaningful relationships.
 Consequently to help deliver the buyer’s expectations requires strong communication skills.
 Make sure to not send cold emails that only highlight your product, rather opt for crisp, structured emails that would definitely gauge conversations(maybe throw in a colloquial CTA).
 How you say rather than what you say might in fact be more significant.
 According to Sandler Sales Training, only 7% of communication is based on the content of your conversation and 38% is based on other communicational attributes like tonality.
 So get cracking and smile and dial, remember they can hear your smile and warmth!

 To Build A Long-Term, Successful Enterprise, When You Don’t Close A Sale, Open A Relationship. – Patricia Fripp